Explore the Gemstones of the Bible: A Guide to Biblical Precious Stones

 Detail of the right part of The Presentation of the Blessed Virgin ensemble, depicting the Kohen Gadol (High Priest of the Temple of Jerusalem) in his sacred vestments in cluding the breastplate according to Exodus 28.
 By Andreas F. Borchert, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=11847377

-In biblical times, gemstones were revered not just for their beauty but also for their profound spiritual significance, symbolizing God’s presence and favor.
-The twelve stones of Aaron’s sacred breastplate, representing the twelve tribes of Israel, were engraved with the tribes’ names and set in gold filigree.
+In biblical times, gemstones were revered not just for their beauty but also for their profound spiritual significance, symbolizing God’s presence and favour.
+The twelve stones of Aaron’s sacred breastplate, the high priest’s breastplate, created around 1450 B.C. during the biblical period and central to the worship life of ancient Israel, were engraved with the tribes’ names and set in gold filigree, while the ephod also bore two stones carrying the tribes’ names.
+Over 23 gemstones are named in the Bible, many of which represent the twelve tribes of Israel.
+The gemstones arranged on it were set in four rows of three stones.
 Moses established the importance of these gemstones in worship and ceremony (Exodus 28:15-30).
-The breastplate was created in accordance with the commandments given by God to Moses, emphasizing its role as a divinely ordained object.
+The breastplate was created in accordance with the commandments God gave to Moses, underscoring its role as a divinely ordained object.
 The breastplate and its gemstones were carefully prepared by skilled artisans, following the detailed instructions found in the biblical text.
-Each gemstone reflects a facet of God’s glory and serves as a beacon of virtue and spiritual enlightenment.
+Each gemstone represented a facet of God’s glory and serves as a beacon of virtue and spiritual enlightenment.

-The breastplate’s four rows of stones are emblematic of the unique roles and spiritual significance of each tribe.
+The breastplate’s four rows of stones are emblematic of each tribe's unique role and spiritual significance, with three stones in each row.

 First Row: Sardius, Topaz, Carbuncle